phoe/protest/doc/protocol.md

     Returns a protocol object matching the provided NAME.
 If no such protocol was found, returns NIL.

+  * **Function `COMPUTE-EFFECTIVE-PROTOCOL-ELEMENTS`**

+    Syntax: `(compute-effective-protocol-elements PROTOCOL)`

+    Returns a fresh list of all protocol elements that occur inside the provided protocol and all of its dependencies, including transitive ones.

   * **Function `(SETF FIND-PROTOCOL)`**

     Syntax: `(setf (find-protocol NAME) NEW-VALUE)`